UbuntuNerds/bashscripts-cyber/README.md

-# The left codes
+The codes are simple
-The codes on the left are simple.
+Just have a terminal handy|
-[T]: Tested on a cyberpatriot image.
+there is a instruction wiki
-[U]: Tested on a personal vm, but not on a cyberpatriot image.
+Happy scripting
-[S]: Not tested at all
+#all bash scripts have been tested on a cyberpatriot image